hiveot/hub.capnp/README.md

 ## Audience

-This project is aimed at software developers and system implementors that share concerns about the security and privacy risk of running a server on every WoT Thing.
+This project is aimed at software developers and system implementors that share concerns about the security and privacy risk of IoT devices.
 WoST users choose to not run servers on Things and instead use a hub and spokes model.

 ## Summary